-The Fair Work Act does not mandate for employers to pay overtime to employees who work on a public holiday.
+The Fair Work Act does not mandate for employers to pay overtime to employees who work on public holidays.

 Employees can refuse to work on public holidays.
-Even employees do not usually need to work on public holidays, an employer may ask an employee to work on reasonable grounds.
+Employees are usually not required to work on public holidays, however, an employer may ask an employee to work on reasonable grounds.

 The pension system in Australia comprises old-age pension, person pension, public pension, and others.

-The legal retirement age in Australia is 65 years, which will increase to 65.5 years on July 1, 2017.
-Subsequently, the age will increase every 6 months every 2 years until it reaches 67 on July 1, 2023.
+The legal retirement age in Australia is 65 years but will increase to 65.5 years on July 1, 2017.
+Subsequently, the age will increase by 6 months, once every 2 years, until it reaches 67 on July 1, 2023.